School Board Policy 503 -

 h. family emergencies;

-i. individual need as approved by school principal.
+i. individual needs as approved by the school principal.

 3. Unexcused Tardiness.